OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 ![](decoupled-gateway.png "width=500")

 As with the self-contained deployments, AWS recognizes the resources created via a CloudFormation template as an application.
-With a decoupled deployment deploy though we only see the individual Lambda resources, and not the API Gateway itself:
+With a decoupled deployment deploy though we only see the individual Lambda resources, and not the API Gateway:

 ![](decoupled-application-dashboard.png "width=500")